YanrongWu/PHBS_BlockChain_2018/README.md

 Djpy | -8.781487 | -1.940972 | -2.566044 | 0.0000 | stable

 #### 3.2 Analysis Determines the Lag Order
 The cointegration test and the estimation of the VAR model are affected by the lag order.
 In the process of judging the lag order, it can be combined with HQ, SC, AIC, FPE and LR criteria, and 8 is set for these criteria information.
-The lag order is shown in Figure below.
+The lag order is shown in the table below.

+Table 3: Lag determination

 Lag | LogL | LR | FPE | AIC | SC | HQ
 ------------ | ------------- | ------------- | ------------- | ------------- | ------------- | -------------